r-grandorder/fgo-guides/events/gudaguda6_ryouma.md

 - Local Timezone conversion for event times (c/o u/BlameLib): [https://www.tickcounter.com/countdown/2883167/gudaguda-6-ends-in](https://www.tickcounter.com/countdown/2883167/gudaguda-6-ends-in)
 - niconiconueh#3928 for the nobu gif
 - Konchew#9687 for the title translation
+- Content posted here are mostly gathered from the event page (via machine TL) and the resources above, if there are any errors you can contact me through the [issues](https://github.com/enshael/fgo-guides/issues) page in this github repo or via Discord (Enshael#0001).